susanwolfgram/spotify-template/README.md

 <br />
 I received help from Mike.
 <br />
-Yes I had trouble creating a Firebase Array for the song data that was nested inside the playlist.
+Yes, I had trouble creating a Firebase Array for the song data that was nested inside the playlist.